syncfusion-content/blazor-docs/blazor/floating-action-button/appearance.md

 # Appearance of Blazor Floating Action Button Component

-You can also customize the appearance of Floating Action Button component.
+This section explains the customization of Floating Action Button component appearence.

 ## Built-in styles